BubbleMania

 WHERE CAN WE SEE YOU PERFORM?

-(*This list does not include hundreds of programs a year that are closed to the public, such as school assemblies, banquets, corporate events, etc.)
+(*This list does not include the hundreds of programs a year that are closed to the public, such as school assemblies, banquets, corporate events, etc.)

 Back to FAQ list

-It's the big "E" word again!
 Evaporation is happening all the time.
 I tend to use the same solution for many days.
 Those few minutes in the show add up to many minutes in a day and a few hours in a week.
 That amount of evaporation of water from my solution will affect the ratio of ingredients and change the formula.
 Especially under hot stage lights!

 Back to FAQ list